jamesjnadeau/jamesjnadeau.com/static/_content/reference/php_backtrace.md

-/*
+---
-Title: PHP backtrace
+title: PHP backtrace
-Description: An easy way to get what called this particular funciton.
+description: An easy way to get what called this particular funciton.
-Author: James Nadeau
-Date: 10/29/2014
+date: 10/29/2014
-*/
+---

 #Get PHP Calling Funciton